 You need to reinvent yourself.

 Not change who you are but create a different version of who you are.
-You need to take advantage of your personal traits and character and add to them the skills, knowledge and attitude in developing a version of yourself which can deal with your illness and offer a good quality of life.
+You need to take advantage of your personal traits and character and add to them the skills, knowledge and attitude to develop a version of yourself which CAN deal with your illness and help you attain a good quality of life.

-Any illness will impact your life, you CAN dictate the extent of this impact.
+Illness will impact your life, however, you CAN dictate the extent of this impact.

 What is needed is to accept your new situation and start to move towards adopting the skill-set needed to negate the effects illness can have on your future.

 My personal story.

 These were my thoughts when I was diagnosed with chronic end stage renal failure (kidney failure).
 I did not like or understand the shadow I saw before me.
-Despondent, lacking clarity, seeing my future plans disappear overnight.
+I felt despondent and lacking in clarity seeing my future plans disappear.

 I had a very obvious sense that I was under skilled, mentally and emotionally, to deal with the issues confronting me.